-- Protecting clients and the practicum student - Ensuring that you may be able to acquire personal liability insurance - Enabling the Field Education Program to respond to certain agency requirements for persons working in that agency (most agencies require specific background checks, drug screening, etc.) Answering in the affirmative to the disclosure statement does not automatically in and of itself prevent you from completing your practicum requirement.
-However, it may limit the type of practicum or practicum population that you will be able to work with.
-The Field Director will discuss your individual situation with you in order to help determine the type of practicum situation that might be most appropriate for both you and the practicum setting.
+• Protecting clients and the practicum student

+• Ensuring that you may be able to acquire personal liability insurance practicum or practicum population that you will be able to work with.
+The Field Director will discuss your individual situation with you in order to help determine the type of practicum situation discuss your individual situation with you in order to help determine the type of practicum situation that might be most appropriate for both you and the practicum setting.
 It should also be noted that there may be certain types of criminal convictions or personal problems that could make it extremely hard or impossible to place you in a practicum setting.
 There may also be certain issues that would prohibit you from being able to obtain personal liability insurance which is required for practicum placement.
 If you have new information related to legal issues or personal problems that you have failed to inform anyone in the program since your initial acceptance, it cannot be guaranteed that you will be able to complete this program requirement for the MSW degree.